 How to Draw Cartoon Characters from Observation

-In this guide, I will demonstrate my process for drawing ANY cartoon character from observation.
+In this guide, I will demonstrate my process for drawing cartoon characters (or anything else) from observation.

 Table of contents: